Corinne Bailey Rae: 2016–2019: The Heart Speaks in Whispers, "The Scientist" (Fifty Shades Darker), SummerStage and tour

-Recorded both at her studio in Leeds and in Los Angeles at Capitol Studios, the album was co-produced by Bailey Rae with Steve Brown, who collaborated on her critically acclaimed 2010 album The Sea, and features Paris and Amber Strother (KING), Esperanza Spalding, James Gadson Bill Withers, Pino Palladino (D'Angelo and The Vanguard), and Marcus Miller (Miles Davis, Herbie Hancock, Luther Vandross).
+Recorded both at her studio in Leeds and in Los Angeles at Capitol Studios, the album was co-produced by Bailey Rae with Steve Brown, who collaborated on her critically acclaimed 2010 album The Sea, and features Paris and Amber Strother (KING), Esperanza Spalding, James Gadson, Bill Withers, Pino Palladino (D'Angelo and The Vanguard), and Marcus Miller (Miles Davis, Herbie Hancock, Luther Vandross).

-Bailey Rae was selected by NASA for the DESTINATION: JUPITER campaign when Juno (spacecraft) entered Jupiter's orbit on 5 July 2016; represented Europe for the International Olympic Committee's PSA Campaign; performed at various festivals in the UK and Europe, including Glastonbury; and was special guest supporting Stevie Wonder at his Hyde Park, London concert.
+Bailey Rae was selected by NASA for the "Destination: Jupiter" campaign when the spacecraft Juno entered Jupiter's orbit on 5 July 2016; represented Europe for the International Olympic Committee's PSA Campaign; performed at various festivals in the UK and Europe, including Glastonbury; and was special guest supporting Stevie Wonder at his Hyde Park, London concert.
 President Barack Obama featured "Green Aphrodisiac" on his Spotify Summer "Night" Playlist.

 On 17 November 2016, Bailey Rae joined other artists in tributes to Smokey Robinson at his 2016 Library of Congress Gershwin Prize award ceremony in Washington D.C.; she sang "Ooo Baby Baby".

 In 2017, Corinne Bailey Rae recorded "The Scientist" (originally recorded by Coldplay) for the opening title sequence for Universal Pictures' Fifty Shades Darker which opened 10 February.
 The track is featured on the Fifty Shades Darker Soundtrack, which released the same day.

 In 2019, Bailey Rae was scheduled to perform on the main Center Park space at Capital One City Parks Foundation SummerStage festival in Central Park in June, along with Emily King, Big Freedia and other artists.
 She toured the UK, Europe and US during the same year, beginning from 2 June to 18 November.

 Bailey Rae was invited to contribute a selection to a Tom Waits tribute album that was released in late 2019, Come On Up to the House: Women Sing Waits.
 She chose to record "Jersey Girl", which is also associated with Bruce Springsteen who covered the song in 1984.

+2023–present: Black Rainbows

+Bailey Rae performed at the opening of LEEDS 2023 - a year of culture organised by the city - on 7 January 2023.

+On 19 June 2023, Bailey Rae announced Black Rainbows, her first album in seven years.
+The album was inspired by her experiences with the Stony Island Arts Bank, a Chicago-based archive of Black art and culture curated by artist and professor Theaster Gates.
+The album was released on 15 September 2023.